 Child custody orders are issues of the civil courts.
 The Police Department will not enforce such orders without a direct mandate from the Court or a child is in imminent danger.
 You should report custody order violations to your attorney to seek relief from the Court.

-Our crime reports are summarized and uploaded to the Reports section of this website.
-Our UCR Part 1 and Part 2 crime statistics are reported to the Pennsylvania State Police and FBI as required and are available through the opens in a new windowPennsylvania Uniform Crime Reporting System.
+Our crime reports are summarized and uploaded under the Police page of this website.
+Our UCR Part 1 and Part 2 crime statistics are reported to the Pennsylvania State Police and FBI as required and are available through the opens in a new windowP opens in a new windowennsylvania Uniform Crime Reporting System.

 All fingerprinting and processing for criminal charges is done at Lebanon County Central Booking.
-They can be contacted at (717) 228-4413.
+Contac them at (717) 228-4413.

 First, contact the Police Department at (717) 838-5276.
-If the warrant is for a summary violation, such as a traffic ticket, disorderly conduct, public drunkenness, etc. you can take care of the warrant by visiting the Magistrates Office at 325 South Railroad Street, Palmyra PA 17078 during regular business hours: Monday through Friday, 8:30 a.m. to 4:00 p.m.
-It should be noted, if the charge is for bad checks, a personal check will not be accepted as payment for this warrant.
+If the warrant is for a summary violation, such as a traffic ticket, disorderly conduct, public drunkenness, etc. visit the Magistrates Office at 325 South Railroad Street, Palmyra PA 17078 during regular business hours: Monday through Friday, 8:30 a.m. to 4:00 p.m. to take care of the warrant.
+Please note, if the charge is for bad checks, a personal check will not be accepted as payment for this warrant.
 If the warrant is for misdemeanor or felony charges, arrangements will need to be made when you call the Police Department to see the Magisterial District Judge.

 Any persons involved in the accident e.g. driver, passenger, pedestrian, bicyclist.
 Owner of the vehicle, owners of damaged property, attorneys and/or insurance companies representing anyone involved in an accident may also obtain a copy of the accident report.

 Contact the North Londonderry Township Police Department at (717) 838-5276.
-A $15 administrative fee is required in cash, check or money order.
+A $15 administrative fee in cash, check or money order is required.

-It is recommended that you call, prior to your arrival, to ensure that the proper personnel are available for the processing.
+We recommend calling prior to your arrival to ensure the proper personnel are available for processing.
 Bring a photo ID or other legal form of identification and any fingerprint cards or other documentation provided by your employer/licensing board with you.
 You do not need to be a North Londonderry Township resident for this service.
 Report to the North Londonderry Township Police station between the hours of 8 a.m. to 4 p.m. for processing.